Home | Sitemap | Contact Us | Translate | COVID-19

 The City of Lockhart/Caldwell County Emergency Medical Services (EMS) is a collaborative venture between the City of Lockhart, Caldwell County and Ascension Seton Healthcare.
 This partnership allows for us to find and staff the best paramedics and provide comprehensive, empowered medicine to the community while retaining responsive, community-focused services in a fiscally-responsible manner.
 We provide 911 paramedic ambulance service and emergency inter-facility transfer services to our community.

-Lockhart EMS is hiring Paramedics.
-We are employed by Ascension Healthcare.
+We are employed by Ascension Healthcare, contracted to the City of Lockhart EMS.
 As Ascension employees, we are members of Texas’s premier healthcare system and a national ministry that provides us with extremely generous benefits.
 Ascension offers a comprehensive portfolio of health, retirement and lifestyle benefits that are extremely affordable and provide superior access to care and services.
 Ascension also offers adoption-support benefits and generous paid-time off.

 Our pay is extremely competitive for the state and the region and is favorably comparable to other Central Texas 911 EMS providers.
 Pay rates are dependent on experience and qualifications.
 We welcome new and experienced paramedics.
 We also offer meaningful and impacting opportunities for professional development and service growth beyond the core role of field paramedicine- here, your talents and ideas matter.